Delta-Ark/Geo_Bot-complex/README.txt

 Ariel Kalinowski and Trevor Owens 11/8/2015

-This program is made to search for and return tweets at a specific location as determined by geocoordinates.
+This library is composed of several tools for scraping geolocated tweets and visualizing data gleaned from these tweets.

+One tool, called 'geotweets' allows you to scrape and save geolocated twitter data in batch form.
 You can optionally search within this set for specific words or hash tags.
+See geotweets.py for details or from command line run:

+  $ python geotweets.py --help
+  $ python geotweets.py --doc

+USAGE :
+  $ python geotweets.py [-h][-d][-v][-f FILENAME][-o OUTPUT]

+Another tool, called 'real_time_vis' uses the previous tool to create a word frequency distribution chart which can grow and change in near real time as more tweets are grabbed.
+See real_time_vis.py for details or from the command line run:

+  $ python real_time_vis.py --help
+  $ python real_time_vis.py --doc

+USAGE :
+  $ python real_time_vis.py [-h][-d][-f FILENAME][-n NUMBER]

-It takes in a parameter file with geolocation and search terms and returns tweets with those specifications.
+Both files use a parameter file with geolocation and search terms.
 See params.txt for an example.

 The program requires a file in this folder called consumerkeyandsecret which contains only a consumer key on the first line and consumer